stream-protocol/stream-swap/README.md

 ## Project description:

 Transfer costs and exchange fees should be collected for the Stream Protocol.
-LLC (company) or/ and Partner-managed (charities) wallet.
-In addition, Stream Swap should be able to donate funds to various charities.
+LLC (company).
+In addition, Stream Swap should be able to donate funds to various charities or partners wallet.

 ## TODO